SimGus/Chatette/README.md

 *Chatette* defines a more complex *DSL* to be able to manage larger projects.
 Here is a non-exhaustive list of features that can help with that:

-- Ability to break down templates into multiple files
+- Ability to break down templates into multiple files (*Note: this is now possible in Chatito too*)
-- Support for comments inside template files
+- Support for comments inside template files (*Note: this is now possible in Chatito too*)
 - Word group syntax that allows to define parts of sentences that might not be generated in every example
 - Possibility to specify the probability of generating some parts of the sentences
 - Choice syntax to prevent copy-pasting rules with only a few changes